suomela/ppc-helpers/README.md

 --------

-Run on kosh, shows all Maari-A/B computers with no users, ordered by their CPU load.
+Run on kosh, shows all Maari-A/B computers with no users, ordered by their CPU usage.
 Example:

     ppc-helpers/get-load